 Other than that, there are no issues regarding the monitor.
 There’s minimal backlight bleeding, no dead pixels, and the viewing angles of 178° ensure no drastic shifts in contrast and color when the screen is looked at skewed angles.

 The screen is also flicker-free and has a low blue light filter.

-While many games support the 21:9 aspect ratio which offers a more immersive gaming experience with a wider field of few, unsupported games will leave you with black borders at the sides or with a stretched-out or cropped picture.
+While many games support the 21:9 aspect ratio, which offers a more immersive gaming experience with a wider field of view, unsupported games will leave you with black borders at the sides or with a stretched-out or cropped picture.

 So, make sure to check if your favorite games support the 21:9 format.

 This technology allows the monitor to change its refresh rate dynamically instead of running at a constant 100Hz/120Hz refresh rate.

 As a result, all screen tearing and stuttering is eliminated with minimal (~1ms) input lag penalty.

 In short, this makes the gaming performance feel smoother, even at lower framerates.

 Moving on, the AOC AG352UCG6 G-SYNC gaming monitor features pre-calibrated picture presets for RTS, FPS, and Racing genres as well as one fully customizable ‘Gamer’ profile.

 In order to enable the 120Hz refresh rate, you will need to select ‘120Hz’ in the Overclock option in the OSD settings.

 After that, make sure to also select ‘120Hz’ in your graphics card’s settings.
 The difference between 100Hz and 120Hz is subtle but noticeable.

 In the OSD menu, you will also find the RGB settings for the LED strips at the back of the monitor and beneath its bottom bezel.

 Other features include Shadow Control for better visibility in dark areas of games, three gamma presets, and Game Color (color saturation).

 Overall, the OSD menu is user-friendly and easy to work with thanks to the joystick placed beneath the bottom bezel of the monitor.

 Design & Connectivity

-The AOC AG352UCG6 35″ curved gaming monitor has a fully black design with reasonably thick bezels and matte finish.
+The AOC AG352UCG6 35″ curved gaming monitor has an entirely black design with reasonably thick bezels and matte finish.

 Moreover, the stand is robust and versatile with up to 110mm height adjustment, -/+ 30° swivel, -5°/28° tilt, and 100 x 100mm VESA mount compatibility.